Set against the backdrop of the Waterhouse building, the Ice Rink at the Natural History Museum is one of the most magical places to be this winter.

 Book your skate session online to guarantee your place or buy your tickets from the box office when you arrive.
 Remember, you may have to wait for your turn on the ice if you haven't booked your session in advance, especially during peak times.

 The Café Bar has a bird's-eye view of the rink and is open daily until the Ice Rink closes.
-Non-skaters are welcome.
+Even if you are not skating, you are more than welcome to pop up for a drink and a slice of cake.

 Make it an essential stop during your visit to meet friends and warm up with tea, coffee, hot chocolate and mulled wine.
 Or take your pick from a range of delicious meals and a variety of wines, beers and soft drinks.